Get a FREE MOT check online at gov.co.uk. Don’t buy a car without checking the MOT certificate is genuine

 Replace a lost or damaged MOT certificate

 If you lose or damage your MOT certificate, you can get a replacement MOT certificate from any MOT test centre.

 To get a replacement MOT certificate, you’ll need the car registration number (number plate) plus one of the following.

 If your car is temporary without a current MOT certificate or car insurance you can apply for SORN.

-SORN allows you to take legally the car off the road and avoid having to insure the car and pay car tax.
+SORN allows you to take the car legally off the road and avoid having to ensure the vehicle and pay car tax.

 An MOT does not guarantee the mechanical condition of a car

-The MOT test looks at essential items on your car to check they meet the minimum legal requirements at the time of the test.
+The MOT test looks at essential items on your vehicle to check they meet the minimum legal requirements at the time of the MOT.

 You should be aware that the MOT certificate is not a guarantee of the general mechanical condition of a vehicle.